Andrew Paterson (photographer): Mairi silent film

 Believed to be one of the earliest narrative films made in Scotland, and almost certainly the first to be made in the Highlands, Andrew Paterson used the natural setting of the coast at North Kessock to make a silent movie involving smugglers, which premiered in the Central Hall Picture House, Academy Street, Inverness, on 29 June 1913.
 In 1912 one of the Gaumont area salesmen selling photographic equipment persuaded Paterson to buy a cine camera.
 Paterson was much involved with amateur theatricals in Inverness at the time and decided to experiment with the new medium.

 During the spring the storyline was written by Paterson and his wife Jenny.
 Paterson owned a holiday cottage in North Kessock where the family stayed each summer, so locations were chosen close by in order to facilitate transport of the camera, equipment and cast.
 Locations include the shoreline east of the present Kessock Bridge at Kilmuir, below Croft Downie (ex-Craigton Cottage), and possibly an exterior scene filmed at Kessock House.

 Mairi: The Romance of a Highland Maiden, his silent, black and white film, runs just over 17 minutes and is the dramatised account of Mairi, a young girl in love with a Revenue Officer, who is caught up in a fight to catch smugglers.
 It is one of the few purely indigenous fiction films of the time and while presenting well the beaches and cliffs of North Kessock, the romance and smuggling story is inconsequential.
 In 1953 the film was re-edited by James Nairn, who added a written introduction, intertitles and credits.
 This is the version that has since been preserved, and it was shown again in June 1983 and November 2012 at the Eden Court Theatre in Inverness.
 It is possible this existing print is much shorter than the original.
 Paterson's synopsis has several scenes before the current print begins.
 Whether they were ever filmed or not, or have been lost or destroyed is unknown.

-Written, produced, directed and filmed by Andrew Paterson, the cast included local amateur thespians Evelyn Duguid as Mairi, Tom Snowie as Bates, Dan Munro, Jack Maguire, Dan Dallas, Alex Paterson, Hector McIver and Luis Lyon.
+Written, produced, directed and filmed by Andrew Paterson, the cast included local amateur actors Evelyn Duguid as Mairi, Tom Snowie as Bates, Dan Munro, Jack Maguire, Dan Dallas, Alex Paterson, Hector McIver and Luis Lyon.

 The story involves Highland whisky smuggler Lovat MacDonald, whose daughter Mairi is in love with Revenue Officer Bates.
 Alpine, one of the smugglers, is also in love with Mairi and swears revenge.
 The Revenue Officers follow the smugglers to their cave hideout, and a fight ensues in which Bates is dashed down to the rocks below.
 Mairi sees Alpine watching over the still form of her lover and seeks help, whereupon Bates recovers.
 The other smugglers are smoked out of the cave.
 At the end Mairi reconciles Alpine with Bates, and everyone lives happily ever after.